 - Tight feeling when you blink

-- The eyelids healing unevenly
+- The eyelids are healing unevenly

 - A small scar (usually hidden in the eyelid crease)